Alootook Ipellie (1951-2007)

 Ipellie continued to live with his mother and stepfather in Iqaluit until he was ten.
 Due to his stepfather’s struggles with alcoholism—a problem that has historically plagued the Arctic to a much greater degree than other regions in Canada—Ipellie decided to leave home and live with his uncle.[3]
 He later moved in with his grandparents, who regularly took in and adopted other children from the community who weren’t receiving the care they needed at home.[4]
 During this time, Ipellie grew close to his uncle, who maintained a more traditional Inuit lifestyle and who, according to Ipellie, was responsible for teaching him about his people’s connection to the land.
 He was also greatly influenced by his grandfather, Inutsiaq,[5] a well-known carver, who instilled in him a fascination with storytelling.[6]

 Thanks to the lack of a secondary schooling system in the North, however, Ipellie was forced to leave home and enroll in a school in Ottawa in 1967, where he was billeted with an English-speaking Canadian household.
-He struggled greatly with the educational format, the distance from his family, and an overwhelming sense of culture shock—one that caused him to question whether he were still “an Innumarik, a real Inuk” (Ipellie, “Introduction” vii).[7]
-In the years that followed, Ipellie was torn between attempting to pursue his interest in art, find a reliable means of employment and return home to Iqaluit, while also grappling with his school counselor’s firm opposition to his dream of going to art school and his repeated relocation to different cities, often against his will.
+He struggled greatly with the educational format, the distance from his family, and an overwhelming sense of culture shock—one that caused him to question whether he was still “an Innumarik, a real Inuk” (Ipellie, “Introduction” vii).[7]
+In the years that followed, Ipellie was torn between attempting to pursue his interest in art, find a reliable means of employment and return home to Iqaluit, while also grappling with his school counsellor’s firm opposition to his dream of going to art school and his repeated relocation to different cities, often against his will.

 Ipellie eventually made his way home but, shortly after his return, found himself unemployed and battling depression.
 After a three-month stint working for CBC Radio as an announcer and producer, Ipellie became involved with the Inuit Tapirisat (now Inuit Tapiriit Kanatami, or ITK), an organization whose aims were to draw attention to Inuit community issues and to preserve and promote Inuit culture.
 He moved to Ottawa in 1972, and during the early 1970s, sold his first pen-and-ink drawings and published some of his early poems and stories in North/Nord and Inuktitut.
 In 1973, he started work as a translator for the magazine, Inuit Monthly (now renamed Inuit Today).
 At first he produced the occasional drawing on commission, but by 1974, in order to fill empty space in the magazine, he had begun a regular cartoon strip, dubbed “Ice Box,” which examined, with humour, irony, patience and wit, the ways in which southern Canadian culture had influenced and changed Indigenous communities in the North.[8]